duel0213/asphyxia-plugins/iidx@asphyxia/README.md

   - Fixed where lightning settings doesn't get saved on logout
   - Fixed where Disable Music Preview, Disable HCN Color, VEFX Lock settings doesn't reflect
   - Fixed where MISS COUNT has 0 as default (including score import)
-  - Fixed where unable to import DP scores
   - Fixed where MISS COUNT doesn't get updated when exscore is same
   - Fixed where lightning model settings saved incorrectly
+  - Fixed where unable to import score if user has DP scores
+  - Fixed where unable to achieve dan if you failed once
+  - Fixed where unable to login (tricoro, CastHour, Rootage)
+  - Fixed where unable to specify rival in WebUI
+  - Fixed where music.arenaCPU isn't working as intended due to change of type (EPOLIS ~)
+  - Added error message for invalid score database entries
+  - Reverted `v0.1.15` dev mode related code changes (now requires proper dev setup, refer parent README.md)
   - WebUI is now display values of corresponding version